volatilflerovium/Duplicate_Image_Finder/README.md

 region of it.
 Two images can have the same histogram globally, however they can have different local histograms.

-See, a simple technique with powerfull results.
+The power of the humble histogram.

 ## GUI
-The GUI is build using [wxWidgets](https://www.wxwidgets.org)
+The GUI is build using [wxWidgets](https://www.wxwidgets.org).